singler package¶

 test_data (

 Any) –A matrix-like object representing the test dataset, where rows are features and columns are samples (usually cells).
-Entries should be expression values; only the ranking within each column is used.
+Entries may be expression values of any kind, only the ranking within each column is used.

 Alternatively, a